More than 100 lawsuits filed under Child Victims Act in WNY

 Wednesday marked the start of a one-year litigation window in New York allowing people to file civil lawsuits that had previously been barred by the state's statute of limitations, which was one of the nation's most restrictive before lawmakers relaxed it this year.

 Hundreds, likely thousands of lawsuits were expected to be filed on the first day.
-The Catholic Church, the Boy Scouts of America, public school districts and possibly even deceased financier Jeffrey Epstein are among the likely targets.
+The Catholic Church, the Boy Scouts of America, Buffalo and East Aurora Union Free public school districts are among the local target.
+It is also possible that even deceased financier Jeffrey Epstein will be targeted.

 "This is a momentous time for courageous survivors who have waited so long for justice in New York," said Jeff Anderson, an attorney whose firm, New York-based Jeff Anderson & Associates, plans to file hundreds of civil molestation lawsuits Wednesday on behalf of clients.